shriv/jekyll-now/_posts/2019-08-02-R-for-geospatial.md

 Or perhaps _Caveat Lector_ (Reader Beware) - a dramatic way of noting that this review is not intended to be a comprehensive one.
 Following Robin's presentation, the following core packages are described in some detail: **dodgr**, **tidytransit** and **stplanr**.
 While this set of packages is not comprehensive, they cover considerable ground in terms of geospatial analyses:

 - Wrangling geospatial data formats
-  - spatial primitives
+  - Spatial primitives
   - Origin-Destination data
-  - street networks
+  - Street networks
   - GTFS
 - Calculations and aggregations on spatial objects
   - Network analysis algorithms applied to street networks